ONSdigital/sdx-console/README.md

 You will need to have an SDX-Console account set up by an administrator to access sdx-console while deployed

 Locally one account will be created on launch: 'admin'.
-This user password is default 'password'.
+This user password is default 'admin'.
 This user can create developer users.

 The login page is located at '/Login'.
 You can log out at '/Logout'